tnc-ca-geo/python-flow-calculator/README.md

 ## Known Differences

-   Although intended to be a direct upgrade of the reference flow calculator and the UCDavis Flashy flow calculator there are some known differences listed below:
+   Although intended to be a direct upgrade of Patterson et al.'s [reference functional flows calculator](https://github.com/leogoesger/func-flow) and Carpenter et al.'s [flashy functional flows calculator](https://github.com/camcarpenter6/Alternate-Ruleset-FFC-BETA) there are some known differences listed below:

    1. Data filtering:

-      The updated calculator requires no more then 36 days of missing or NA data per water year and allows up to 7 days of consecutive missing or NA data.
+      The updated calculator allows up to 36 days of missing or NA data and up to 7 days of consecutive missing or NA data per water year.
 The previous recommendation was to require 358 days of data to run a year.
 These differences may result in slight changes in metrics that are summarized over multiple years, including peak flow metrics.
 In particular, since the dry season extends into the subsequent water year, if the subsequent year is missing, dry season magnitude and duration metrics will not calculate.

    2. New low flow metrics: